scipy-conference/scipy_proceedings_2012_openproc/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

+----------------------------------------------------------
+Total Recall: flmake and the Quest for Reproducibility
+----------------------------------------------------------

+:date: 2012-01-02
 :author: Anthony Scopatz
+:email: kapil@ccs.neu.edu
 :email: scopatz@flash.uchicago.edu
 :institution: The FLASH Center for Computational Science, The University of Chicago

-----------------------------------------------------------
-Total Recall: flmake and the Quest for Reproducibility
-----------------------------------------------------------

-.. class:: abstract
+:tags: FLASH, reproducibility

-    FLASH is a high-performance computing (HPC) multi-physics code which is used to perform astrophysical and high-energy density physics simulations.
+:summary: FLASH is a high-performance computing (HPC) multi-physics code which is used to perform
+    astrophysical and high-energy density physics simulations.
     To run a FLASH simulation, the user must go through three basic steps: setup, build, and execution.
 Canonically, each of these tasks are independently handled by the user.